 'I'm not extremely against particular things or extremely for particular things.
 It's just kind of a, well, everything in moderation.
 And you know I think things like weaning, I suppose, I had a friend, a few friends who were, baby-led weaning is the only way you do it.
 You never give them purees.
 Everything has to be finger food.
 And then other friends who were, "oh, well, they just have Ella's pouches the whole time and whatever."
 And actually, they all end up eating, you know.
 It's not; it doesn't seem to me to be massively different.
 And I was talking to my sister about it the other day, and she said when she had her first two children ten years ago, the fashion was purees, and then when she had her third and fourth children, the fashion was finger food.
-And, she said, "it's just fashion.""
+And, she said, "it's just fashion."

-Interestingly the NHS (2020) has up to date weaning guidance for parents; however, sources and the problems associated with the constant comparison between mothers in their childcare practices.
-This behaviour may reflect the need for mothers to demonstrate expertise in their child's care, consistent with other research in this field
+Interestingly the NHS (2020) has up to date weaning guidance for parents; however, Ruth's perspective reflects the array of information available to mothers from other sources and the problems associated with the constant comparison between mothers in their childcare practices.
+This behaviour may reflect the need for mothers to demonstrate expertise in their child's care, consistent with other research in this field (Miller, 2003; Miller, 2005).